DC Heroes RPG – Bows and archery

 I used to be an adventurer like you…

-Most arrowheads cannot simply be torn away from the wound without massive tissue damage.
+Most arrowheads cannot be torn away from the wound without massive tissue damage.
 They are one of the few weapons at low tech levels that will routinely be stuck in their target.

 But in grimier genre, things are going to be more involved.
 The best way is to push the arrow all the way through the body, cut off the head when it gets out on the other side, then yank the shaft from the other end.
 This is, needless to say, horribly painful.
 And it may not even be possible if there’s bone in the way.

 Furthermore, the wound will keep bleeding until the arrow is out and it can be properly treated.

-If you can’t get rid of the arrow that way, you’ll have gradually widen the entry wound channel with small blocks of wood and special tongs (while getting rid of the flowing blood and having the patient very drunk and/or very restrained by burly assistants) until you can yank away the whole arrowhead.
+If you can’t get rid of the arrow that way, you’ll have gradually widen the entry wound channel with small blocks of wood and special tongs.
+While getting rid of the flowing blood and having the patient very drunk and/or very restrained by burly assistants.

 The alternative is rapid infection and painful death.

 They are realistic or semi-realistic arrows you could purchase at a specialised store or smithy.

-- Broadhead/hunting arrows : the basic.
+The basic.
 Some modern takes on these have the blades pop out of the shaft after they’re fired, but beyond looking cool it has no in-game effects.

-In a pinch, and if you’re a fictional character, it is always possible to use some garbage to blunt a arrow – say a wine bottle cork, adhesive tape and an empty soda can.
+In a pinch, and if you’re a fictional character, it is always possible to use some garbage to blunt a arrow.
+Say a wine bottle cork, adhesive tape and an empty soda can.
 Oliver Queen has done that on occasion.

 With such an arrow the Range is diminished by 1 AP, but it has some chance of setting what it hits on fire.
 Unless you’re firing at something readily flammable, a conflagration is unlikely though.
 Incendiary arrows have a better chance of working in large volleys.

-These very broad head are intended to cut ropes.
-They are often of Japanese origin, and were allegedly used to cut the cords holding heavy Japanese lamellar armours together.
+These very broad head are, in fiction, intended to cut ropes.
+They are often of Japanese origin, and were *allegedly* used to cut the cords holding heavy Japanese lamellar armours together.

 These will require the Gadgetry skill, as they are not… particularly realistic.

-- Vaguely realistic explosive arrow [BODY 02, Projectile weapon: 03, EV 05 (Area of effect 0 APs), R#04, Ammo: 01, Bonus: Projectile weapon and EV can be Combined, Limitation: Ammunition load for my bow]
+[BODY 01, Enhance (EV): XX (cap is XX), EV 05 (Area of effect 0 APs), R#04, Ammo: 01, Bonus: Projectile weapon and EV can be Combined, Limitation: Ammunition load for my bow].

-[BODY 02, Bomb: 07, R#03, Ammo: 04, Limitation: Ammunition load for my bow]
+[BODY 02, Bomb: 07, R#03, Ammo: 04, Limitation: Ammunition load for my bow].

-[BODY 02, Snare: 06, R#03, Ammo: 04, Limitation: Ammunition load for my bow]
+[BODY 02, Snare: 06, R#03, Ammo: 04, Limitation: Ammunition load for my bow].

-- Electro-arrows [BODY 02, Projectile weapon: XX, Lightning (No Range): 07, R#03, Ammo: 04, Bonus: Projectile weapon and Lightning can be Combined, Limitation : Ammunition load for my bow]
+[BODY 02, Enhance (EV): XX (cap is XX), Lightning (No Range): 07, R#03, Ammo: 04, Bonus: Projectile weapon and Lightning can be Combined, Limitation : Ammunition load for my bow].

-[BODY 02, Fog: 07, Ammo: 01, Limitation: Ammunition load for my bow]
+[BODY 02, Fog: 07, Ammo: 01, Limitation: Ammunition load for my bow].

 For further ideas, see the grenades selection.
 Howbeit trick arrows tend to have on or two APs less in most Powers than grenades, due to a smaller payload.

-Writeup reorganised on the 8th of September, 2014.
+Writeup overhauled on the 19th of May, 2020.